MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

 >
 > Type should be selected correctly while creating Assessee codes as it will reflect in eTDS returns.

-## To set up TCS Nature of Collection
+## To set up TCS nature of collection

 TCS Nature of Collection represents the various types of payments received for which TCS rates have been specified under the provisions of section 206C of the Income Tax Act 1961.